syncore/a2sapi/README.md

+### ⚠️ 🚨 This project is deprecated and unmaintained.
+It will be archived and completely re-written _soon_.

 # a2sapi

 a2sapi is a RESTful API for receiving [**master server information**](https://developer.valvesoftware.com/wiki/Master_Server_Query_Protocol) and for querying [**A2S information**](https://developer.valvesoftware.com/wiki/Server_queries) from servers running on the Steam (Source) platform.
 It can be configured to query the master server at timed intervals and expose the data via an API endpoint.